AzureMinds/projectdata/index.md

 ---
-layout: home  # Use your default layout or create a custom one
+layout: home
-title: "Welcome to Azure Minds"
+title: "Welcome to Project Data"
 permalink: /
 ---

-Writing about all things machine learning and data engineering.
+Welcome to my blog on all things Product Management and Data.
+Here you will find musings (hopefully with some slight humour) and projects (both completed and upcoming).

 ## About Me {#about}